 Crooked teeth illusion.
 How your teeth shape play a crucial role

-We all want a beautiful, straight, white confident smile, but how do we actually achieve it?
+We all want a beautiful, straight, white confident smile.
+But how do we actually achieve it?
 What draws our eyes to someone’s teeth, and what makes us see them as healthy?
 It’s easy to assume that whiteness or orthodontic treatment would do all the work for you, but there’s actually much more to it.
-The shape of our teeth varies naturally, because each tooth has a different role when it comes to chewing, but that variation can cause a few problems too!
+Teeth shape varies naturally, and that’s due to each tooth having different roles when it comes to chewing.

 The 3 keys to a beautiful smile